All posts

 29 July 2025 · 6 min read

-But meeting people in these environments comes with its own set of challenges: it can be loud, people arrive in groups, and there's often an uncomfortable ambiguity about whether someone's approach is romantic or social.
+But meeting people in these environments has its own complications: it can be loud, people arrive in groups, and there's often an uncomfortable ambiguity about whether someone's approach is romantic or social.
+That ambiguity makes a lot of people, particularly women, more guarded than they might otherwise be.

 Apps that address these specific challenges are genuinely useful.
-Those that simply add another layer of random strangers into the mix are not.
+Those that just add another layer of random strangers to the mix are not.

 FirstMove

 FirstMove is built for exactly this kind of environment.
 The Mutual Handshake feature is particularly important in nightlife contexts: both people have to opt in before any connection is made.
-This removes the ambiguity problem — if you connect with someone via FirstMove at a club, you both know you're both interested in connecting (socially, professionally, or otherwise).
+This removes the ambiguity problem.
+If you connect with someone via FirstMove at a club, you both know you're both interested in connecting.
+No guessing about intent.

-The Ephemeral Profile system is also well-suited to nightlife: your profile disappears when the event ends.
-There's no lasting record of your presence, no public profile that anyone can browse later.
+The Ephemeral Profile system also fits nightlife well.
+Your profile disappears when the event ends, leaving no lasting record of your presence or who you spoke to.

-The consent-first design makes FirstMove one of the safer apps for women to use at nightlife events — you're never discoverable by anyone who hasn't also expressed mutual interest.
+The consent-first design makes FirstMove one of the safer options for women at nightlife events specifically.
+You're never discoverable by anyone who hasn't also expressed mutual interest.

 Happn

 Happn shows you people you've crossed paths with and lets you like their profile.
 If the interest is mutual, you can connect.
-It's location-based but designed more as a dating app, which creates the romantic ambiguity that can be unwelcome in purely social contexts.
+It's location-based but leans toward dating, which creates the romantic framing that can be unwelcome in purely social contexts.
+Fine if you're open to that; less useful if you're not.

 Tinder/Hinge "Social Mode"

-Some dating apps have experimented with social or friendship modes.
-The romantic framing of these platforms is hard to escape even when the stated purpose is platonic.
+Some dating apps have experimented with social or friendship modes, but the romantic framing of these platforms is hard to escape even when the stated purpose is platonic.
+If you want clearly social connections, these aren't the right tools.

 WhatsApp Communities

-Some events — particularly recurring nightlife events or communities around specific music scenes — have WhatsApp groups that function as ongoing communities.
-These can be useful for connecting with regulars before and after events.
+Some events, particularly recurring nightlife events or communities built around specific music scenes, have WhatsApp groups that function as ongoing communities.
+These work well for connecting with regulars before and after events, but they're not designed for spontaneous discovery at a one-off night.

 Instagram

-Apps work best at nightlife events as a discovery and pre-connection layer — a way to identify who's open to meeting before you approach in person.
-The actual connection still happens face-to-face, because that's where nightlife is.
+Apps work best at nightlife events as a discovery and pre-connection layer, a way to identify who's open to meeting before you approach in person.
+The actual connection still happens face-to-face, because that's what nightlife is.

 Use the app, find the person, put the phone away.